dequelabs/cauldron/CONTRIBUTING.md

 For cauldron's styles library, any of the following would be considered breaking changes:

 * Changing or removing a class name
-* Changing or removing a global variable (see `variables.css`)
+* Changing or removing a global css custom property name (see `variables.css`)
-* Changing or removing a component variable
+* Changing or removing a component css custom property name

-In addition, changing a css property may be a breaking change for the following:
+In addition, changing a css custom property may be a breaking change for the following:

-* Changing a global variable property (see `variables.css`)
+* Changing a global css custom property value (see `variables.css`)
-* Changing a component variable property
+* Changing a component css custom property value

 For the latter, the change must be reviewed by a member of the cauldron team to ensure there are no breaking changes.

 ### Deprecating

 Before a breaking change can be released, the breaking change should be documented with the component, property, or style being changed getting flagged as _Deprecated_.
 This could mean warning the consumer that a component or property is now deprecated, or including a deprecated comment next to a css class name.
 This deprecation must exist for at least two months.
+If a change is additive (e.g. making a new property required), the new property must be optional until the deprecation period has passed.

 ### Removal